-Root Worker, Spiritual Mother, Gnostic Bishop, Vodou Practitioner, and Owner of Conjure and The Root.
+Root Worker, Spiritual Mother, Teacher, Spiritual Coach, Vodou Practitioner, and Owner of Conjure and The Root.
 I opened to the public taking clients and customers in 2008.
 I have been working the Vodou path for 20 years.

 Salute!
 I’m V, a southern root worker born in Southern California, raised in South East Georgia, and traveled all lower southern U.S. states, fond of the swamps, woods, beach, and deserts.
 My parents allowed me to explore my own spiritual and magickal path growing up.
 On my journey through a “spiritual gathering”, I have learned, practiced, embraced, and taught many forms of magick.
 I explored early on Wicca, Witchcraft, Egyptian Mythos, Hinduism, Yoga, and Divination.
 Later on I embraced Tantra, Gnosticism, Thelema, Hoodoo, Alchemy, Apothecary, and Vodou.
 But I am like any other ordinary girl, or occultist, root worker, magician, healer, priestess, etc. 🙂 I strive for the liberty and pursuant of the Great Work, accomplishing our True Will.
 I believe that we all have the power within to rule the Universe as a Star and as a God and Goddess.
 I do believe we are capable of reaching the highest attainment in Life which is to be in unity with God, whoever your God may be.